vividos/RemotePhotoTool/Sourcecode.md

 - Add a release and upload result .msi file, to releases on github.com
 - Adjust index.html and download.html with link to new release and push it
 - Done

+Note that some changes to the code, e.g. build number, are now done automatically by the AppVeyor build.